matejkratochvil/ooxmldocs/docs/how-to-retrieve-the-number-of-slides-in-a-presentation-document.md

----

-api_name:
-- Microsoft.Office.DocumentFormat.OpenXML.Packaging
-api_type:
-- schema
-ms.assetid: b6f429a7-4489-4155-b713-2139f3add8c2
-title: 'How to: Retrieve the number of slides in a presentation document (Open XML SDK)'
-description: 'Learn how to retrieve the number of slides in a presentation document using the Open XML SDK.' ms.suite: office

-ms.author: o365devx
-author: o365devx
-ms.topic: conceptual
-ms.date: 06/28/2021
-ms.localizationpriority: medium
----
 # Retrieve the number of slides in a presentation document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for